King of California

 King of California is a 2007 American comedy-drama film written and directed by Mike Cahill.
 It premiered on January 24, 2007, at the Sundance Film Festival and opened in limited release in North America on September 14, 2007.
-It stars Michael Douglas as a mentally ill man who thinks he has discovered buried treasure, and Evan Rachel Wood as his weary daughter.
+It stars Michael Douglas as a mentally ill man who thinks he has discovered a buried treasure, and Evan Rachel Wood as his weary daughter.